handshake-org/ledger-app-hns/README.md

 This command handles the entire input signature creation process.
 It operates in two modes: [parse](#parse) and [sign](#sign).
 When engaged in parse mode, transaction details are sent to the device where they are parsed, cached, and prepared for signing.
 Once all tx details have been parsed, the user can send signature requests for each input.
+The first signature request for a particular tx requires on-device confirmation of the txid.

 Both modes may require multiple message exchanges between the client and the device.
 The first instruction param (P1) indicates if a message is the initial one.
-An initial parse message clears any cached transaction details from memory.
-The initial signature request for a particular tx requires on-device confirmation of the txid.
-In sign mode, P1 is ignored and the initial message is determined internally.
+An initial parse message clears any cached transaction details from memory and restarts the signing process.
+The initial message in a signature request should pass the path of the signing key, the input's index, the sighash type, and the first X bytes of the input script which exhaust the apdu buffer size (336 bytes).
+If the entire script does not fit into the first message, addtional messages will be necessary to send the rest of the script.
+These additional messages should only include the remaining script bytes.

 The second instruction param (P2) indicates the operation mode.